igm503/Statistical-Analysis-in-Political-Science/README.md

 This is an independent study using panel data.
 I theorize that participants in the panel whose moral evaluations weaken--that is, who come to see fewer issues as morally wrong or even morally relevant--will also experience a decrease in their subjective certainty about the existence of God, and vice versa.
 The results are positive, but weaker than I expected.
 The main weakness of this investigation is weak data on morality.
-PALS only contains two questions that are suitable for measuring the "strength" of a participant's moral evaluations, and those questions are about abortion and genetic engineering, which are more politically charged than I'd like the questions to be.
+The data only contains two questions that are suitable for measuring the "strength" of a participant's moral evaluations, and those questions are about abortion and genetic engineering, which are more politically charged than I'd like the questions to be.

+The data is the Portraits of American Life two-wave survey.
+It can be found here: https://www.thearda.com/data-archive?fid=PALS2PAN

 An appendix contains an introduction to MLE, ologit, gologit, and MLE estimation of those models.